RuizSerra/factorised-MA-AIF/README.md

     - `timeseries_utils.py`: Time series utilities, to get metrics and apply transforms to time series data
     - `analysis.py`: Functions for information-theoretic analysis
 - [`docs/`](./docs/): Documentation and figures

+## Multiple runs of experiments

+The scripts `notebooks/INFG-generate-data.py` and `notebooks/INFG-plot-data.py` can be used to run multiple experiments and plot the results.
+The scripts are designed to be run from the command line.